-The Fluorogen Activation Peptides (the "FAPs")
+The Fluorogen Activation Modules (the "FAMs")

-How the FAPs™ work
+How the FAMs work

-The ability to genetically target the FAP by creating fusion proteins (Targeting), combined with the ability to modulate the properties of the Flurogens (Sensing)) leads to a variety of new types of assays.
+The ability to genetically target the FAM by creating fusion proteins (Targeting), combined with the ability to modulate the properties of the Flurogens (Sensing)) leads to a variety of new types of assays.
 For example, Sharp Edge Labs has developed a new set of cell-surface protein trafficking assays that are more detailed, and yet simpler than competing technologies.

-Trafficking – Targeting + Sensing
+Trafficking: Targeting + Sensing

 se-Red-s labels both surface protein and protein in the biosynthetic pathway (the ER/Golgi in this figure) and measures total protien, similar to GFP.
 The ability to switch dyes (and even add se-Red-S after imaging with se-Red-xc) provides and easy way to untangle cell-surface from total protein, which is difficult with other labelling methods.

-A variety of flurogenic sensor dyes has also been created, allowing targeted sensing, which creates a powerful tool for understanding trafficking.
+A variety of fluorogenic sensor dyes has also been created, allowing targeted sensing, which creates a powerful tool for understanding trafficking.
 By using an extracellular pH Sensing Fluorogen, you can get a clean and uniqe signal from surface protein that has entered the endocytic pathway.

 In this case, the pH sensor dye changes "color" when it moves from the neutral environment of the extracellular space, to the acidic pH of the endosome.
 Note that the sensor dye only reads out the pH at the location of the FAP, since it is dark otherwise (that is, it is a true, targeted sensor).
 This assay also requires no washing, and is amenable to live-cell and fixed cell preparations.